safiranugroho/meetups/README.md

 ### Setting up OAuth credentials
 1. To access the Meetup API, follow [this instruction](https://www.meetup.com/meetup_api/auth/#oauth2) to set up your own OAuth consumers.
 1. Set up your OAuth client for the Gmail API by following [this instruction](https://support.google.com/googleapi/answer/6158849?hl=en&ref_topic=7013279), note to set the 'Application Type' to '**Web Application**'.
- > To access both of these APIs, I've set up two consumers: one per environment with different hostnames (local and production).
+ > To access both of these APIs, I've set up two consumers: one per environment with different hostnames (http://localhost:4567 and whatever the production hostname is).

 ### Running the application locally
 1. Make a copy of `.env.template` and rename it to `.env`